 Go to the beach

-North beach is pretty much deserted all the time and has plenty of free parking.
-If you have a family or you want a little more entertainment head to Sorrento beach and Hillary’s Boat Harbour, Sorrento Quay has a ton of shops and restaurants surrounding an enclosed beach park.
+North Beach is pretty much deserted all the time and has plenty of free parking.
+If you have a family or you want a little more entertainment head to Sorrento Beach and Hillary’s Boat Harbour, Sorrento Quay has a ton of shops and restaurants surrounding an enclosed beach park.

-WEAR SUNSCREEN.
+Also, WEAR SUNSCREEN.
 I cannot stress enough how important that is.

 This suburb turned city is a 30 minute ($4.50) train ride away but it couldn’t be more different than Perth.
 Give yourself a whole day to explore the winding streets and markets.

 You can tour the old Fremantle Prison, the Shipwreck Museum and the Roundhouse to learn about the colonial and gold rush past of the city before spending the afternoon on another beautiful beach or drinking Pale Ale at the Little Creatures Brewery.

 Don’t even try and disagree with me when I saw these tiny blue penguins are some of the cutest in the world, and you can simply hop on the metro to Rockingham and either walk across to the island if the tide is out (please be careful, it can sometimes be too dangerous due to riptides) or pay $27 for unlimited ferry rides (the restaurant and facilities are on the mainland, it only takes five minutes).

 OK so it’s not free, but it’s $56 well spent when it’s 40° and you’re either melting or on fire.
 It’s half theme park, half water park, there is even a wildlife sanctuary where you can cuddle a koala.
 Pack some food, water, and suncream!